-The EU banned oil imports as of July 1, 2012, pursuant to a January 23, 2012, EU decision.
+The EU has lifted the banned on oil imports from Iran, which was imposed as of July 1, 2012, pursuant to a January 23, 2012, EU decision.
 Collectively, the EU had previously bought about 600,000 barrels per day of Iranian oil in 2011, about a quarter of Iran's total oil exports.
 The embargo was imposed despite the fact that the most vulnerable EU economies-Spain, Italy, and Greece-were each buying more than 10% of their oil from Iran.
 Because of the embargo, 10 EU countries have exemptions from sanctions under P.L.
 112-81.
 The EU also banned imports of natural gas from Iran as of October 2012.
+Oil imports from Iran have resumed as of March 2016.